mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features/es-syntax.md

 This rule supports ECMAScript 2019 and proposals that have been approved as Stage 4 by August 2019.
 See also [TC39 finished proposals](https://github.com/tc39/proposals/blob/master/finished-proposals.md).

-Please configure your `.eslintrc` file to succeed to succeed in parsing the syntax.
+Please configure your `.eslintrc` file to succeed in parsing the syntax.
 For example, set `2020` to `parserOptions.ecmaVersion`.

 ### Configured Node.js version range